polar-app/polar-app/extension/DESIGN.md

 ## TODO

+- Do not activate on our OWN PDFs URLs served from google cloud storage and mangle them... otherwise this is incompatible with our use case.
+I think that since we're just adding the proper headers that it should work fine but test it.

 - Verify that file URLs work

 - There should probably be a 'download' button the user can use to DL the PDF locally.

-- keep a map of the requests but remove them on onErrorOccurred and onCompeted and look at the origin header to see if we should add the proper CORS headers

 # Page Capture